Go Back Email Link

 Print

-This delicious eggplant pasta with tomatoes and sweet sausage is perfect for a weeknight dinner—cooked with extra virgin olive oil and fresh basil.
+This delicious eggplant pasta with tomatoes and sausage is perfect for a weeknight dinner—cooked with extra virgin olive oil and fresh basil.

 Course Main Course